mateusmenesesDev/mateusmenesesDev/README.md

-<h1 align="left">Olá 👋 Tudo bem?</h1>
+<h1 align="left">Hello 👋 How are you?</h1>

 ###

-<p align="left">Me chamo Mateus Meneses!
-Sou um desenvolvedor web full stack.
-Apaixonado por tecnologia e com várias experiências chave na área tech.
-Já participei de diversos projetos seja como Dev, Scrum Master, Product Owner e até mesmo Diretor de Tecnologia e Inovação.</p>
+<p align="left">My name is Mateus Meneses!
+I'm a full stack web developer.
+Passionate about technology and with several key experiences in the tech area.
+I have participated in various projects as a Dev, Scrum Master, Product Owner, and even Director of Technology and Innovation.</p>

 ###

-<h2 align="left">Alguns fatos sobre mim</h2>
+<h2 align="left">Some facts about me</h2>

 ###

-<p align="left">✨ Estou trabalhando na criação de uma solução de ERP para pequenas e médias empresas<br>:rocket: Trabalho como tech lead e desenvolvedor em uma software house<br><br>📚 Tenho curso superior em Gestão em Tecnologia da Informação<br>🎯 Virei um dev para criar soluções que facilitem a vida das empresas</p>
+<p align="left">✨ I'm working on creating an ERP solution for small and medium-sized businesses<br>:rocket: I work as a tech lead and developer at a software house<br><br>📚 I have a bachelor's degree in Information Technology Management<br>🎯 I became a developer to create solutions that make companies' lives easier</p>

 ###

-<h2 align="left">Algumas das techs que utilizo</h2>
+<h2 align="left">Some of the tech I use</h2>

 ###